 Turn right in a grassy area to enter the singletrack section of Frosty Gap trail.
 Follow this singletrack for a mile, take a sharp left (easy to miss) onto Pocahontas Trail #263

 .
 Ride this fun, twisting singletrack for approximately two miles downhill across several gullys and rock crossings.
-Take a sharp right on Eagle Camp Trail #259
+Take a sharp right at the berm on Eagle Camp Trail #259

 To return, ride Hwy 39/55 East (turn left) uphill and up Dogway to your vehicle.
 Some take two vehicles and leave one at the Eagle Camp parking area.
 There's also the option for adventurous individuals to ride back on singletrack by turning right off of Hwy 39/55 into the Pocahontas Trail #263